gremble0/university/IN3030/notes/notes.md

 ### Improvements (In general)
 - Even though a better solution for an algorithm is not necessarily always more cache friendly there is generally a correlation, we can say that this is mostly due to cache saturation.
 More efficient algorithms do fewer operations for the same result, leading to less cache saturation.
 This is especially true for larger datasets.
 Since there is very little inherently cache inefficient with the bubble sort algorithm, we can say that any speedups that maintain the `identity` of the bubble sort algorithm is an improvement.
 - Parallelism: If we were to parallelize the algorithm we could reduce the cache saturation.
 The benefit of this would vary depending on both amount of threads and the size of the array, where larger arrays and more threads are benefitial.
 The sweetspot here would be if we could splice the array to perfectly fit the size of a cache line for each thread (there is also a sweetspot for a not).
 In terms of implementing this we would end up with an array where it contains several sorted subarrays.
 We could then run something like mergesort on these subarrays.
 This (sort of) maintains the integrity of still being the bubblesort algorithm.

+Mergesort version is not good!!!
+Try to stay loyal to the algorithm -> nopass.
+Start threads bubblesorting the array from 0..N-1, each thread containing an ID where no thread with a higher ID (started later) can pass a thread with a lower ID (Sort of like having several sliding windows).
+Next sort from 0..N-2, etc., until N==1.

+Bubblesort is good when an array is almost sorted.

 ### Improvements (This implementation)
 - Switch inner for loop to range from `j = i .. j < size - 1`
 ```java